Communication and Cultural Studies (BA)

 It is up to the applicant to ensure that both of their referees have sent their Academic Assessment forms by email to the correct address by the deadline.
 The Department of Communication Studies will not be contacting applicants if these documents are missing.
 Academic Assessment forms correctly submitted and received via email will be visible to the applicant (but not readable) usually within 24 hours of receipt.
-If both Academic Assessment forms are missing from the application at 11:59 p.m. on March 1, 2021, the applicant will be automatically disqualified from consideration for both BA programs in the Department of Communication Studies.
+If both Academic Assessment forms are missing from the application at 11:59 p.m. on March 1, 2023, the applicant will be automatically disqualified from consideration for both BA programs in the Department of Communication Studies.
 (If only one Academic Assessment form has been received, the maximum possible score for this factor will be halved.)

 Academic Assessment forms must be sent to the email address above.
 The Department of Communication Studies no longer accepts these forms by mail and, if received via mail, they will not be forwarded to Admissions or evaluated directly.

 Applications must be completed and submitted online by March 1, 2023 at 11:59 p.m., including receipt of all supporting documents: Short Essay in three parts uploaded as one PDF, plus two emailed Academic Assessment Forms.